mohitha-1210/NexGen-Med-Shield/README.md

 ## 🏆 Recognition
 * Successfully presented as a technical project at the **International Conference (March 2026)**.
-* Won in the project presentation at the  International conference PEC2k26.
+* Won in the project presentation at the  International conference PEC2k26 held at Panimalar Engineering college.
 ---

 ### 👩‍💻 Developed by